WoodMac: 6 Cleantech Startups to Watch

 -

-A new technology for ground source heat pumps.
+The company offers a new technology for ground source heat pumps.

 -

 Analyst take: “The adoption of heat pumps, including ground source heat pumps, will be critical to the decarbonization of heat in residential buildings.
-At present, ground source heat pumps do not make up a significant proportion of heating & cooling solutions.” - Ben Gallagher, carbon and emerging technology analyst at Wood Mackenzie
+At present, ground source heat pumps do not make up a significant proportion of heating and cooling solutions.” — Ben Gallagher, carbon and emerging technology analyst at Wood Mackenzie

 Parity